List of GoBots characters: Animated series

 Cy-Kill, Cop-Tur, Crasher, Geeper-Creeper, Pincher, and Snoop attack a lab, but it is defended by Leader-1, Baron Von Joy, Blaster, Dozer, Dumper, Road Ranger, Scooter, Scratch and Turbo.
 Although the Guardians were winning the battle, an accidental backfire from Baron Von Joy's weapon allows the Renegades to escape.

-Pincher's robot body was possibly once possessed by a Guardian essence, but then, it was captured and remade and had its essence switched with that of Pincher by Herr Fiend.
+Pincher was possibly once a Guardian, but then, it was captured and remade by Herr Fiend.

 Pincher was among the Renegade Gobot forces who aided the Rock Lord Magmar on the planet Quartex.